 Steiner Predator 8x42 Review

-Marketed toward hunters, Steiner Predator earns mid-range scores for clarity and brightness.
-It supposedly has a coating on the lenses to make wildlife easier to see, but we couldn't see the difference.
+Marketed toward hunters, the Steiner Predator earns mid-range scores for clarity and brightness.
+It supposedly has a coating on the lenses to make wildlife easier to see, but we didn't notice a difference.

-The clarity of the optics for the Steiner Predator Pro 8x42 is good, which could be due in part to the CAT coating.
-In our clarity test, on the ISO 12233 chart zone 9 was clear in the center but we could see defocusing around the very far edges.
-No chromatic aberrations or purple fringing was noticeable in backgrounds along with no noticeable distortion in any of the horizontal or vertical lines.
+The optical clarity of the Steiner Predator 8x42 is good, which could be due in part to the CAT coating.
+In our clarity test, on Zone 9 of the ISO 12233 chart, the center was clean, but we could see defocusing around the very far edges.
+No chromatic aberrations or purple fringing was noticeable in backgrounds, nor was there any noticeable distortion in horizontal or vertical lines.

 Ease of Adjustment

-The hinge for adjusting the interpupillary distance is smooth and operates easily.
+The hinge for adjusting the interpupillary distance operates smoothly and easily.
 The focus adjustment knob moves easily and quickly, allowing for quick close focusing.
-The diopter on the left eye piece was stiff and hard to adjust.
-The diopter also had no way to lock so it could be accidentally moved.
+The diopter on the left eyepiece was stiff and hard to adjust.
+The diopter has no locking mechanism, so it's possible to move it by accident.

 Field of View and Close Focus Range

-The Steiner Predator Pro 8x42 has a good field of view with 381 feet visible at 1000 yards.
-Only the Zeiss Terra ED 8x32 and Swarovski performing better.
+The Steiner Predator has a good field of view with 381 feet visible at 1000 yards.
 The close focus range of the Steiner Predator is 6ft, which is good but the Zeiss, Swarovski, and Vortex Viper have better close range.

-The Steiner Predator Pro 8x42 is a good pair of binoculars at a good price point, if you can deal with the funky eye piece.
-As with most of the binoculars tested, we are amazed at the quality you can get at the different price points, and the Steiner Predator 8x42 is a good pair to keep around the house or in the car.
+The Steiner Predator 8x42 is a good pair of binoculars at a decent price point if you can deal with the funky eyepiece.
+As with most of the best binoculars tested, we are amazed at the quality you can get at the different price points, and the Steiner Predator 8x42 is a good pair to keep around the house or in the car.